 In 2015, the number of international tourist arrivals increased by 52 million compared to the previous year.
-Of this total, 54% arrived at their destination by plane and 53% travelled for vacation, recreation "or other forms of leisure."
-Total international visitor spending on accommodation, food and drink, entertainment, shopping and other goods and services reached 1.26 billion US dollars.
+Of this total, 54% arrived at their destination by plane and 53% traveled for vacation, recreation "or other forms of leisure."
+Total international visitor spending on accommodation, food and drink, entertainment, shopping, and other goods and services reached 1.26 billion US dollars.

 The focus of the International Year of Sustainable Tourism will be on five key areas.
-In addition to continuing to promote inclusive and sustainable economic growth, work on human, ecological, cultural and peace issues will form part of the activities of this 12-month period.
+In addition to continuing to promote inclusive and sustainable economic growth, work on human, ecological, cultural and peace issues will form part of the activities of these 12 months.